 1. Vampires Have Been Talked About for Hundreds of Years

-The legend of the vampire has been around for centuries within a myriad of cultures, the earliest of which dates back to ancient Greece, whose civilization lasted from 1200 BCE to 323 BCE, during which there were stories of people attacking others at night and draining them of their bodily fluids.
+The legend of the vampire has been around for centuries within a myriad of cultures.
+The earliest vampire history dates back to ancient Greece, whose civilization lasted from 1200 BCE to 323 BCE.
+During this period, there were stories of people being attacked and drained of their bodily fluids (they took this as a sign of vampirism).
+While the modern vampire drinks the blood of its victim, these attacks definitely kick-started the history of vampires.

 2. Why Vampires Drink Blood

-Vampires drink blood to survive and, secondarily, for pleasure.
+Vampires attack and drink blood to survive and, secondarily, for pleasure.
 This distinction may seem irrelevant, but not all vampires relish draining blood from living things (mostly humans).
-Blood can be compared to food and drink for humans; vampires require blood to drink in order to survive.
-In addition to blood, vampires have been thought to consume other essences of the human body, including thoughts, saliva, and fluids exchanged during sexual activity.
-While all vampires need to consume blood, some depictions of vampires reject the idea of hurting or killing humans, so they turn to the blood of animals.
+For vampires, blood-drinking can be compared to humans consuming food and drinks; they need to drink the blood of the living to survive.
+In addition to blood, vampires commonly have been thought to consume other essences of the human body, including thoughts, saliva, and fluids exchanged during sexual activity.
+While all vampires need to suck blood, some depictions of vampires reject the idea of hurting or killing humans, so they drink the blood of animals.

 3. How Vampires Manipulate the Mind